 5. Prevents anemia

 Prune juice is an excellent source of iron.
 Adequate intake of prune juice helps increase the amount of iron in your body.
-Good hemoglobin helps prevent the risk of effects of anemiaiXA health condition characterized by low levels of red blood cells and hemoglobin levels in the body , such as fatigue, shortness of breath, and irritability (5)
+Good hemoglobin helps prevent the risk of effects of anemiaiA health condition characterized by low levels of red blood cells and hemoglobin levels in the body , such as fatigue, shortness of breath, and irritability (5)

-6. Minimize plaque deposition in arteries
+6. Minimizes plaque deposition in arteries

-You suffer from atherosclerosis, narrowing of arteries, due to plaqueiXA layer of cholesterol and other fatty deposits on the arterial walls, leading to heart ailments deposition.
+You suffer from atherosclerosis, narrowing of arteries, due to plaqueiA layer of cholesterol and other fatty deposits on the arterial walls, leading to heart ailments deposition.
 As a result, you suffer from the shortage of blood and oxygen to your body tissues that can lead to heart failure, heart attack, or stroke.
 Drinking prune juice is highly effective in slowing down the development of atherosclerosis.
 Potassium in prunes helps regulate your blood pressure substantially and prevents the risk of heart problems while breastfeeding (6).

 7. Promotes muscle health